aiverify-foundation/aiverify-developer-tools/docs/index.md

 ## Bugs

 If you come across a bug with our API or want to report incorrect documentation, please open an issue on our [issue tracker](https://github.com/IMDA-BTG/aiverify/issues).

-## Join the community

-Join the [AI Verify Foundation](#PLACEHOLDER) for additional support and discussion regarding AI Verify.